vsyrjala/linux/dim.rst

 Updates the named branch, or drm-intel-fixes, drm-intel-next-fixes or the drm-intel-next-queued branch respectively.
 Complains if that's not the current branch, assuming that patches got merged to the wrong branch.
-After pushing also updates linux-next and drm-intel-nightly branches.
+After pushing also updates linux-next and drm-tip branches.

 checkout|co *branch*
 --------------------